nterreri/thesis/report/chapter5.md

 [^TDD]: TDD is not free of controversy, see Hansson (2014) and Fowler et al (2014).

-[^notall]: Not all tests strictly adhere to the rules of TDD because the author was learning the discipline while working on the project.
+[^notall]: Not all tests were written strictly adhering to the rules of TDD because the author was learning the discipline while working on the project.
 As a result, the later a unit was designed, the better the tests for it were.